Harold Egbert Camping

 Notice a couple of warnings about false prophets:

 22 when a prophet speaks in the name of the LORD, if the thing does not happen or come to pass, that is the thing which the LORD has not spoken; the prophet has spoken it presumptuously; you shall not be afraid of him.
 (Deuteronomy 18:22).

 1 But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.
 2 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.
 3 By covetousness they will exploit you with deceptive words; for a long time their judgment has not been idle, and their destruction does not slumber.
 (2 Peter 2:1-3).

-I do not consider that Harold Camping is a real Christian and he has repeatedly proven to be a false prophet.
+I did not consider that Harold Camping was a real Christian and he was repeatedly proven to be a false prophet.
 The world did not end in 1994, there was no "rapture of the Church" in May 2011, and no one should base their life on following the dates of Harold Camping.
 He, and other false prophets, have caused the way of truth to be blasphemed.
 Sadly, people have spent a lot of money to promote something that will cause the way of truth will be blasphemed by some.

 Some believe that the stroke that happened to him was the result of Divine punishement: